 Bear market

-A market characterized by falling stock prices, typically 20% or more, usually over a period of time.
-Bear markets generally indicate investors are pessimistic about the direction of the economy and are selling off stocks in anticipation of further losses.
+A market characterized by falling stock prices, typically highlighted by a 20% decline or more over a period of time.
+Bear markets generally indicate investors are pessimistic about the market and are selling off stocks in anticipation of further losses.

 Bull market